djevans071/Exploring-White-Wines/projectTemplate.md

 I explored a dataset of around 5000 white wines to help answer the question: "What chemical and physical properties of white wines determine their quality?"
 There was a total of 12 features to explore, including the quality rating.
 I first examined each of them individually, then pursued some further questions generated by this initial examination, eventually observing interactions over multiple variables.

 At first I looked at distributions of certain physical and chemical quantities like density, pH, sugar content and alcohol content.
 Then I found that if I were to examine distributions by rating, I could see what made high quality wines different from low quality wines.
 I discovered such differences with the `density` and `alcohol` variables most notably.
 All the while I checked inter-feature correlations as a guide as to which features contribute to affecting these variables the most.
 Observing the `density` distribution as a function of quality rating led me to discover three major outliers with very high densities.
 This tipped me off to surmise that the sugar content (which also had a few major outliers) has a large impact on density, which I confirmed by making a density vs. sugar plot and noticing a strong linear trend.
-Alcohol content should also affect density, so I examined their relationship as well.
+Alcohol content should also affect density, so I examined that relationship as well.
 One surprising yet unexplained observation I found is that the pH also affects density but only in terms of its variability, because adding pH into the density model improved the R<sup>2</sup> score more than any other quantity except sugar and alcohol.

 I have yet to make any accurate models for the quality of wines based on factors like `density` or `alcohol`.
 While high quality wines have low densities, low sugar, and a high alcohol percentage, there are plenty of middling and low quality wines with those attributes as well.
 It was difficult for me to find anything that distinguishes a low-rated (3-4) wine from a middle-rated wine (5-6).
 In future work, I would try to incorporate more of the other seemingly less correlated features into the analysis, since I discovered that high quality wines tend to have low quantities of chlorides and sulfur dioxide, while low quality wines have high fixed acidities.
 How these features affect wine quality are more subtle and would probably require a bit more knowledge as to how they change the taste, color and smell of wines, which are major factors in judging wine quality.